Description and complexity of Non-markovian open quantum dynamics: Overview of results

-whose system-environment state at time $t$ is within $\epsilon$ norm distance of the exact state. \end{lemma} Our analysis of the Markovian dilation, detailed in section \ref{subsec:dilation}, is done in three steps.
+whose system-environment state at time $t$ is within $\epsilon$ norm distance of the exact state. \end{proposition} Our analysis of the Markovian dilation, detailed in the supplement, is performed in three steps.
 First, we analyze the error incurred in regularizing the non-Markovian model with a mollifier $\rho$, then we introduce a sharp frequency cutoff on the resulting regularized square-integrable functions.
-One the key technical contribution in our analysis of the mollification and frequency cutoff is to prove bounds on error that grow only polynomially with time, which improves previous bounds that, in the worst case, grow exponentially with time \cite{trivedi2021convergence, mascherpa2017open}.
+A key technical contribution in our analysis of the regularization and frequency cutoff is to prove bounds on error that grow only polynomially with time, which improves previous bounds that, in the worst case, grow exponentially with time \cite{trivedi2021convergence, mascherpa2017open}.
 After introduction of this cut-off, we perform a star-to-chain transformation --- the analysis of this step closely follows previous works that have studied the convergence of the star-to-chain transformation for the spin-boson models with a hard frequency cutoff \cite{woods2015simulating, woods2016dynamical, gualdi2013renormalization}.

 Using this lemma, we can map problem \ref{prob:k_local_non_mkv} into a Hamiltonian simulation problem with a finite number of modes.
 This problem is still infinite-dimensional --- however, we can easily show that the moments of the particle number operator for the environment can grow at-most polynomially with the problem size $n$.
 Therefore, we can truncate the Hilbert space of this model and obtain a finite-dimensional Hilbert space --- an application of the sparse Hamiltonian lemma \cite{aharonov2003adiabatic} then yields the the second main result of our paper.
-A detailed proof of this theorem is provided in section \ref{subsec:alg}
+A detailed proof is provided in section \ref{sec:complexity}.